 In VR, trainees can repeat actions under hazardous situations whenever they require it.
 But that is not the critical point.
 With the hands-on practice, trainees obtain the necessary skillset and physical memory for particular scenarios through immersive sessions.
 That is what matters the most.

-Let’s have a look at the project OTR’s recently delivered for an international petroleum company.
-We created the VR fire safety training for Filling Station’s personnel we created .
+For example, OTR’s recently delivered a project for an international petroleum company: a VR fire safety training for Filling Station’s personnel.
 That project’s aim was to improve emergency readiness, by putting the trainees into a 100% safe immersive interactive environment.

 Better Memory Retention